BerenMillidge/BerenMillidge.github.io/publications.md

 **[Understanding the Origins of Information-Seeking Exploration in Probabilistic Objectives for Control](https://arxiv.org/abs/2103.06859)** (2021)
 **Beren Millidge**, Alexander Tschantz, Anil Seth, Christopher Buckley

-Here we derive the original of information-seeking objectives in reinforcement learning as deriving from divergence minimizing rather than reward maximizing functionals.
+Here we derive the origin of information-seeking objectives in reinforcement learning as deriving from divergence minimizing rather than reward maximizing functionals.